Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: Introduction

-The holographic principle has been well established in the AdS spacetime with finite cutoff $r=r_c$.
-However, given that our real universe is more accurately described by a dS metric, it is crucial to explore whether the holographic principle extends to the dS spacetime~\cite{Witten:2001kn, Maldacena:2002vr, Miyaji:2015yva, Jiang:2023loq, Chang:2023gkt,Chen:2023prz, Doi:2024nty}.
-In the usual dS/CFT duality~\cite{Strominger:2001pn,Strominger:2001gp}, the CFT resides on a future spacelike boundary, which renders the dual field theory non-unitary~\cite{Maldacena:2002vr, Doi:2022iyj}.
-Due to the challenges of the dS/CFT duality~\cite{Anninos:2011ui, Ng:2012xp}, there are only a few clearly established examples~\cite{Hikida:2022ltr, Hikida:2021ese,Chen:2022ozy}.
-In recent years, other holographic duality models in the dS spacetime, such as the dS/dS correspondence~\cite{ Alishahiha:2004md, Alishahiha:2005dj, Dong:2018cuv,Geng:2019bnn, Geng:2019ruz,Geng:2020kxh, Geng:2021wcq} and half-dS holography~\cite{Kawamoto:2023nki}, have gained attention and been studied.
-In these two models, the holographic boundary is a timelike boundary of the dS spacetime, so the dual field theory is expected to be unitary.
-In the dS/dS correspondence, the cosmological constant term also appears in the trace flow equation of the $T\bar{T}$ deformation, thus the $T\bar{T}$ deformation of this model is referred to as $T\bar{T}+\Lambda_2$ deformation~\cite{Gorbenko:2018oov,Shyam:2021ciy,Coleman:2021nor,Torroba:2022jrk,Batra:2024kjl}.
+Although the holographic principle has been well established in the AdS spacetime with finite cutoff $r=r_c$, it remains crucial to investigate whether the holographic principle extends to dS spacetime~\cite{Witten:2001kn, Maldacena:2002vr, Anninos:2012ft, Miyaji:2015yva, Narayan:2017xca, Hikida:2021ese,Chen:2022ozy, Chang:2023gkt,Chen:2023prz,Doi:2024nty}, since our universe is more accurately described by a dS metric.
+In the standard dS/CFT duality~\cite{Strominger:2001pn,Strominger:2001gp}, the CFT resides at a future spacelike infinite, which leads to some exotic characteristics~\cite{Anninos:2011ui,Ng:2012xp, Hikida:2022ltr, Doi:2022iyj}.
+For example, the central charge is imaginary.
+Based on these exotic characteristics, a precise construction of the dual CFT in dS spacetime remains elusive.
+For the holographic entanglement entropy in dS/CFT, by calculating the extreme value of the area of the RT surface anchored at the future spacelike infinite boundary on the gravitational side, refs.~\cite{Narayan:2015vda,Narayan:2015oka,Narayan:2016xwq, Narayan:2022afv,Narayan:2023zen} have revealed the presence of complex-valued saddle points, which coincides with the imaginary central charge.
+At the same time, this observation aligns with results obtained from the analytic continuation of holographic entanglement entropy in Euclidean AdS spacetime, thereby offering a potential avenue to explore the dS/CFT duality through double Wick rotation~\cite{Sato:2015tta}.
+In addition, other holographic duality models in the dS spacetime, such as the dS/dS holography~\cite{ Alishahiha:2004md, Alishahiha:2005dj, Dong:2018cuv,Geng:2019bnn, Geng:2019ruz,Geng:2020kxh, Geng:2021wcq} and half-dS holography~\cite{Kawamoto:2023nki}, have also gained attention and been studied.
+In these two models, the dual field theory resides on the timelike boundary of the dS spacetime.